Help topics for virtual keyboards

 Keyboard Stickers

 Keyboard stickers are rectangular labels that stick on the keys of your computer keyboard.
 They help you locate your characters on your keyboard.
 Keyboard stickers come in different sizes and colors.
 They can be made with transparent material.
-Check this YouTube video for a sample of how a Russian keyboard sticker looks like on a MacBook.
+Some keyboards have keys that can pop out.
+You can buy a set of keys for your language and replace the keys.